On the depth r Bernstein projector: Properties of Moy--Prasad filtrations

 (f) For every two triples $(\al,x,r)$ and $(\al,y,s)$ as in (b),(c) such that $2\al\in \Phi(\CA)$ we have $U_{(\al),x,r}\cap U_{(\al),y,s}=(U_{\al,x,r}\cap U_{\al,y,s})\cdot(U_{2\al,x,r}\cap U_{2\al,y,s})$.

-Indeed, using (d) and arguing as in (e), we reduce the assertion to the corresponding equality of the $U'$'s.
-Then by \re{levi}(d),(e), we reduce to the case $\G=\SU_{3}$, in which case we finish by precisely the same arguments as \re{su3}(f). \end{Emp}
+Indeed, using (c)-(e) and arguing as in (e), we reduce the assertion to the corresponding equality of the $U'$'s.
+Then using \re{levi}(d),(e) and \re{weil} we reduce to the case $\G=\SU{3}$, in which case we finish by precisely the same arguments as \re{su3}(f). \end{Emp}

 \begin{Emp} . (a) Each $\u_{\psi}\subseteq \u_{\al}$ is an $\C{O}$-lattice (see \re{root}(c)).
 Indeed, by \re{unr}(c), we reduce to the case when $\G$ is quasi-split and split over a totally ramified extension.
-Then by \re{levi}(d),(e), we reduce to the rank one case, in which case, the assertion follows from formulas of \re{sl2} and \re{su3}.
+Then using \re{levi}(d),(e) and \re{weil}, we reduce to the absolute rank one case, in which case, the assertion follows from formulas of \re{sl2} and \re{su3}.

 (b) For every $x\in \C{A}$, $r\in \B{R}_{\geq 0}$ and $n\in\B{N}$, we have the equality $\varpi^n\g_{x,r}=\g_{x,r+n}$.
 Again, this can be shown by the same strategy as in (a).